-How well does Peter cope with scheming women?
+How well does Peter cope with two beautiful scheming women?

 A Family Affair is a trilogy of three books.
 If you've read this far, and are enjoying the plot, then isn't it time to spend a measly 99c and purchase the fully edited version of Book II?
 In any event, this is one of the last of the freebies.
 Change now, by purchasing the A Family Affair, Book 2, Peter's Children from Our STORE.
 Pay your 99c with credit card or Paypal.
 Only 99c, download onto your computer, or onto you phone using the free Kindle app from Amazon.